 This course is a broad-ranging discussion and research based study of issues that arise from the development of technologies.
 Students adopt an ethical perspective.
 They are encouraged to challenge and debate accepted positions in areas such as biomedical and computer technology.
 The nature of ethics and value systems are analyzed as well as the premises behind scientific thought.

 Pseudoscience, logical fallacies and the relationship between science and the media are also discussed and illustrated through a variety of case studies.

 AP Psychology 12

 Psychologists are interested in every aspect of human thought and behaviour.
-This explains why there are more than a dozen sub-fields of contemporary psychology.
-Psychology AP introduces students to the systematic and scientific study of core concepts and theories concerning such mental processes as consciousness, learning, development, personality, testing, and intelligence.
-As students investigate normal and abnormal perceptions, thoughts, feelings, and actions, they will learn and employ the methods used by psychologists.
-This study should enable students to recognize psychological principles encountered in everyday situations, and to apply the concepts to explore their own lives.
+This focus explains why there are more than a dozen sub-fields of contemporary psychology.
+AP Psychology 12 introduces students to the systematic and scientific study of various topics: History and Approaches, Research Methods, Memory, Biological Bases of Behavior, Sensation and Perception, States of Consciousness, Learning, Thinking and Language, Motivation and Emotion, Developmental Psychology, Personality, Testing and Individual Differences, Abnormal Psychology, Treatment of Psychological Disorders, and Social Psychology.
+As students investigate normal and abnormal perceptions, thoughts, feelings, and actions through textbook readings, demonstrations and labs, they will learn and employ the scientific methods used by psychologists as well as work to meet the AP College Board outcomes for this quick paced course.
+They will learn to think with a psychological lens—with curiosity, skepticism, and humility.
+Students will expand their understanding of themselves and the people around them.
+Whether they choose to pursue a career in psychology or in some entirely different field, this course should enable students to recognize psychological principles encountered in everyday situations, and to apply the concepts to explore their own lives.